-Hypersonic missiles: UK, US, and Australia to boost defence cooperation
+Hypersonic missiles: UK, US, and Australia to boost defence co-operation

 As their name suggests, they travel at immense speed - Mach 5 or greater, which equates to around a mile a second.
 They are what is called "dual capable" meaning they can carry either a conventional explosive or nuclear warhead.
 They can also be launched from either air, sea or land.

 There are two types of these weapon: cruise missiles and glide vehicles.
-The cruise variant, of which Russia has several, can be launched from an aircraft and hit a target over 1,200 miles away.
+The cruise variant, of which Russia has several, can be launched from an aircraft and hit a target more than 1,200 miles away.
 The glide variant is launched up into space from where it then glides down to earth on an unpredictable path.

 Hypersonic missiles are changing the way nations plan for their strategic defence for two reasons.
-Firstly, they are so fast that there would be very little time - just minutes - between a launch being detected and a country's leader having to decide whether to retaliate.
+Firstly, they are so fast there would be very little time - just minutes - between a launch being detected and a country's leader having to decide whether to retaliate.
 There is almost no way of knowing whether that missile is nuclear-tipped or not.

-Secondly, their flight path, especially that of a hypersonic glide vehicle (HGV) is so hard to predict that it makes interception extremely difficult.
+Secondly, their flight path, especially that of a hypersonic glide vehicle (HGV), is so hard to predict it makes interception extremely difficult.

 Currently China is in the forefront of hypersonic missile development, closely followed by Russia, which has already used them to hit long distance targets in Ukraine.
-America is late to the game and some of its tests have not gone well.
+The US is late to the game and some of its tests have not gone well.

 Britain does not possess any and is only now forming an alliance with the US and Australia to carry out research into them and how, if possible, to defend against them.